rtCamp/Frappe-Manager/docs/guides/external-database.md

 ## Moving an existing bench

 There is no fm command that repoints a bench's site at a different server; `[database]` is written at create time and only its `ca` is editable afterwards.
 Hand-editing `site_config.json` is not a substitute: fm writes that file's database keys from `bench_config.toml` at create time and never reads them back, so an edited endpoint leaves fm and the site disagreeing.
 The guards above key on `[database]`, the CA and its client option file are installed per configured site, and none of that follows an edit fm cannot see.
 Back up the site, create a new bench with the flags above, and restore into it.
 Both halves are `bench` operations, and `bench restore` needs a login that can drop and recreate the schema on the target server, which fm does not hold for you.
-See [Backup & Restore](backup-restore.md).
+See [Backup and restore](backup-restore.md).

 !!! warning
     Rehearse on a throwaway schema first.
 A restore drops every table it is about to write.